sparekh315/Sprint-Challenge-Authentication/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. What is the purpose of using _sessions_?

+HTTP requests are inherintly stateless, and using sessions allows for persisting information related to a user across a server.
+This is very useful with authenticating a user on different pages, such as login, and the user being able to view information that requires specific authorization.

 2. What does bcrypt do to help us store passwords in a secure manner.

+It hashes the password, so it cannot be viewed as plain text.

 3. What does bcrypt do to slow down attackers?

+It hashes the password multiple times making figuring out the plain text version of the password more difficult for hackers.

 4. What are the three parts of the JSON Web Token?

+Header, Payload & Signature.

 ## Project Description - User Management System - Jokes On YoU!